 With the world encouraged to stay at home and truly be digital, plenty have taken the opportunity to start a online business.
-And while these uncertain times can make anyone wary, primarily due to the turbulent economy and closing of several companies, experts are encouraging startups to be formed.

 And so, whether you need the extra income or simply have been interested in creating a business for a while, there’s no better time to explore the entrepreneurial field than today.
 But where do you start?
-Today, we’ll be discussing the steps you need to consider when starting a successful online business at home.
+Today, I’ll be discussing the steps you need to consider when starting a successful online business at home.

 Step 1: Figure Out Your Skills and What You’re Good At